sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

                 // Configuration goes here
             },
             "deactivation_configuration":
-            // Configuration to be set, or "remove" to delete the configuration, when deactivated }
+            // Optional Configuration to be set when deactivated, can be omitted in order to delete configuration instead }
     }
 }